Industry Roundtable Focuses on Strengthening Construction Pathways

 Stakeholders in Pierce County’s construction industry convened recently to discuss challenges facing trades pathways.

 Childcare and transportation continue to be top challenges for job seekers.
-Ideas such as a childcare apprenticeship programs and utilizing Early Learning Education students to support trade workers were well received by participants.
-We must address benefits cliffs, financial hardships during apprenticeship wait periods, and policy-driven access to stipends, training funds, and local hiring agreements.
+Ideas such as a providing free childcare for apprentices and utilizing Early Learning Education students to support trade workers were well received by participants.
+We must also address the benefits cliff, financial hardships during apprenticeship wait periods, and policy-driven access to stipends and training funds.

 If you are interested in participating in a future Roundtable, email [email protected]